 Eating disorders are a great example of a process addiction.
 What starts as wanting to lose a few pounds or gain a few pounds can quickly spiral out of control and become a compulsion and an addiction.
 Unfortunately, people do not realize that eating disorders control every waking moment of your life.

 A person suffering from anorexia is addicted to starving themselves.
 Somebody who has a binge eating disorder is addicted to eating food.
 Somebody with bulimia is addicted to consuming and then purging calories.
 While the person may not like throwing up or starving themselves, the process has trapped them and become an addiction.
 At this point, this person is no longer dieting but killing himself.

 Sometimes, it can be hard to determine what a process addiction is and how to differentiate it from something like a habit or routine.
 That is why it is important to keep paying attention to different habits in your life.

 Paying attention to how often you gamble to make sure you don’t develop an addiction to gambling is just as important as paying attention to how often you drink alcohol.

-Substance addiction is an addiction to a physical substance that typically alters the state of mind of the user.
-Substance addiction is generally considered to be the more common of the two types of addiction, but that is not necessarily true.
+Substance addiction is an addiction to a physical substance that typically alters the user’s state of mind.
+Substance addiction is generally considered the more common of the two types of addiction, but that is not necessarily true.

 Substance addictions often get more attention from media and doctors because they are easy to identify and diagnose.
-For example, it is easy to tell that a person is using crystal meth and addicted to it adding a doctor’s visit.
-It is much more difficult to diagnose a shopping addiction just by looking at someone.
+For example, it is easy to tell that a person is using crystal meth and addicted to it at a doctor’s visit.
+On the other hand, it is much more difficult to diagnose a shopping addiction just by looking at someone.